-Permalock bits, once asserted, cannot be deasserted.
-If a Tag receives a Lock whose payload attempts to deassert a previously asserted permalock bit, the Tag shall ignore the Lock and backscatter an error code (see Annex]).
-If a Tag receives a Lock whose payload attempts to reassert a previously asserted permalock bit, the Tag shall simply ignore this particular Action field and implement the remainder of the Lock payload.
+Permalock bits, once asserted, cannot be deasserted except by recommissioning the Tag (see 6.3.2.10).
+If a Tag receives a Lock whose payload attempts to deassert a previously asserted permalock bit, the Tag shall ignore the Lock and backscatter an error code (see Annex I).
+If a Tag receives a Lock whose payload attempts to reassert a previously asserted permalock bit, the Tag shall ignore this particular Action field and implement the remainder of the Lock payload, unless the Tag has been recommissioned and the corresponding memory location is no longer permalocked, in which case the Tag shall reassert the permalock bit.